-Global events have a profound impact on stock markets worldwide, including India.
-Whether it's geopolitical tensions, economic policies, or natural disasters, what happens abroad can ripple through our market at home.
+Global events affecting the stock market have a profound impact on markets worldwide, including India.
+Whether it's geopolitical tensions, economic policies, or natural disasters, global events in stock can ripple through the Indian market.
 The interconnectedness of the global economy means that Indian traders must stay informed and adaptable to protect and grow their investments.
-This guide will explore how global events influence the Indian stock market and provide strategies to help you safeguard your portfolio.
+This guide will explore the global market impact on the Indian market and provide strategies to help you safeguard your portfolio.

 NIWS offers comprehensive stock market courses in Delhi for those new to trading or looking to sharpen their skills.
 These courses equip you with the insights and strategies needed to navigate the complexities of the global market, ensuring you can make informed decisions no matter what’s happening in the world.